-1.3.1 Scoping
+1.4.1 Scoping

 Before preparing this EIS, staff conducted scoping to determine what issues and alternatives should be addressed.
-Scoping document (SD1) was distributed to interested agencies and others on October 29, 2020, and noticed in the Federal Register (FR) on November 4, 2020 (80 FR 70135).
-The following entities provided written comments: Washington DOE on November 20 and December 29, 2020; Washington Department of Fish and Wildlife (Washington DFW) on December 22, 2020; collectively, Columbia Riverkeeper, Friends of the White Salmon River, and Washington Chapter of the Sierra Club on December 28, 2020; American Rivers on December 28, 2020; the Confederated Tribes and Bands of the Yakama Nation (Yakama Nation) on December 28, 2020; the Confederated Tribes of the Umatilla Indian Reservation (Umatilla Tribes) on December 29, 2020; and the Columbia Gorge Audubon Society on February 8 and 12, 2021.
+On October 29, 2020, staff distributed a scoping document (SD1) to interested agencies and others and issued a Notice Soliciting Scoping Comments.
+The notice was published in the Federal Register (FR) on November 4, 2020 (80 FR 70135).
+The following entities provided written scoping comments: Washington DOE on November 20 and December 29, 2020; Washington Department of Fish and Wildlife (Washington DFW) on December 22, 2020; collectively, Columbia Riverkeeper, Friends of the White Salmon River, and Washington Chapter of the Sierra Club on December 28, 2020; American Rivers on December 28, 2020; the Confederated Tribes and Bands of the Yakama Nation (Yakama Nation) on December 28, 2020; the Confederated Tribes of the Umatilla Indian Reservation (Umatilla Tribes) on December 29, 2020; and the Columbia Gorge Audubon Society on February 8 and 12, 2021.

-A revised scoping document (SD2), addressing these comments, was issued on March 30, 2021.
+On March 30, 2021, staff issued a revised scoping document (SD2), addressing these comments.

-1.3.2 Interventions
+1.4.2 Interventions